UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/README.md

 ## Quick Start

 Welcome!
 There is a large collection of PIC codes here with a range of complexity.
-They are all deigned to be easy to read, understand, and adapt.
+They are all designed to be easy to read, understand, and adapt.

 1. Each directory is a complete, standalone PIC implemenation.